Doris M. Modly: Foreign work

 Modly's service spanned Central and East Europe where she as a consultant for the World Health Organization European Office of Nursing; there she facilitated the reconstruction and improvement of nursing programs.
-Her service also touched Latin America and Africa were she functioned as a program consultant.
+Her service also touched Latin America and Africa where she functioned as a program consultant.
 Modly's work is most recognized in Hungary where as a senior nursing education fellow of Project HOPE as a fellow she reconstructed the nursing programs from the established practice of vocational training to baccalaureate in nursing programs by developing the curriculum to a standard that matched the western world and complied with the Europe Nursing Council guidelines.
 Her success in the country was in part due to her ability to speak Hungarian, enabling her to earn the trust of her students and teach in the native tongue.
 Her efforts established the first baccalaureate program in the country which is part of the School of Health Sciences at the University of Pecs.